unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

 **author_name** is the author name of the game JSON file.

 **author_contact** is the way to contact the game JSON file author’s.
 It could be an URL or an e-mail.
-It’s simple a text field and it’s optional.
+It’s simple a text key and it’s optional.

 **author_github** is the Github profile URL of the game JSON file author’s.
-It’s an optional field.
+It’s an optional key.

 **author_name** is the author name of the game JSON file.